 But 2022 is the final year for people to share their stories with the Disability Royal Commission.
-The final date for submissions is 31 December 2022.
+The final date for sending written submissions is 31 December 2022.

 Earlier this year the Disability Royal Commission launched a national advertising campaign video.